Eye of the Beholder (Star Trek: The Next Generation): Video releases

 This was released in Japan on LaserDisc on October 9, 1998 as part of the half-season collection Log.14: Seventh Season Part.2.
 This set included episodes from "Lower Decks" to Part II of "All Good Things", with English and Japanese audio tracks.
+The episode has also been released as part of the seventh season boxsets of The Next Generation on DVD and Blu Ray as well as digital releases.